Lulloooo/R-capitalBike-demand-forecast/README.md

 # capital-bike-demand-forecast
-Analysis and Forecast of a bike sharing user demand in 2011 and 2012
+Analysis and forecast of the demand for bikes in the Capital bikesharing system.
+The dataset comes from the public dataset: https://archive.ics.uci.edu/dataset/275/bike+sharing+dataset.